Drugs A - Z

 Talk to your pediatrician regarding the use of this medicine in children.
-While this drug may be prescribed for children as young as 16 years for selected conditions, precautions do apply.
+Special care may be needed.

 Patients over 65 years old may have a stronger reaction and need a smaller dose.

 What if I miss a dose?This medicine is only used when needed for pain.
 Do not take double or extra doses.

 What may interact with this medicine?

--barbiturates like phenobarbital
+-barbiturates, like phenobarbital

 -MAOIs like Carbex, Eldepryl, Marplan, Nardil, and Parnate

 -medicines for depression, anxiety, or psychotic disturbances

-- medicines for pain
+-narcotic medicines (opiates) for pain

 -phenothiazines like chlorpromazine, mesoridazine, prochlorperazine, thioridazine

 What should I watch for while using this medicine?Tell your doctor or health care professional if your pain does not go away, if it gets worse, or if you have new or a different type of pain.
 You may develop tolerance to the medicine.
 Tolerance means that you will need a higher dose of the medicine for pain relief.
 Tolerance is normal and is expected if you take the medicine for a long time.
-If you need to use more than 4 units per day, call your doctor or health care professional.
-If you do not finish the whole unit each time you have an episode of breakthrough pain or your if pain is not relieved after finishing a whole unit, call your doctor or health care professional.

 You may get drowsy or dizzy.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
 Do not stand or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.
 Alcohol may interfere with the effect of this medicine.
 Avoid alcoholic drinks.